Engineering Technology

 Course Information S1 & S2

-The Design and Technology course for S1 & S2 pupils covers a range of innovative topics within the areas of Design, Technology and Graphics.
-Pupils are challenged to develop their knowledge and understanding of design and their creativity and problem solving skills.
+The Engineering Technology course for S1 & S2 pupils covers a range of innovative topics within the areas of Engineering, Technology and Graphics.
+Pupils are challenged to develop their knowledge and understanding of engineering and their creativity and problem solving skills.

-All of the activities covered in the S1 & S2 course link to our individual departmental subjects: Design and Manufacture, Graphic Communication, and Practical Woodworking; which are available to pupils from S3 onwards.
+All of the activities covered in the S1 & S2 course link to our individual departmental subjects: Engineering Science, Graphic Communication, and Practical Woodworking; which are available to pupils from S3 onwards.

 Course Information S3

 On entering S3 pupils can start to specialise within specific subject areas, in preparation for embarking on their National Courses.
-Options available within the Design and Technology Department for pupils in S3 include:
+Options available within the Engineering & Technology Department for pupils in S3 include:

 Course Information Senior Phase